-- 6. Log in to Central and, on the Administration tab, click the System Configuration subtab. - Scroll down to Kerberos Authentication Settings and configure the location for the Kerberos 5 configuration file (krb5.conf) to point to "/Central/conf/krb5.conf".
+- 8. Log in to Central (with an account that in OO is a member of the ADMINISTRATOR group) and, on the Administration tab, click the System Configuration subtab. - 9.
+Scroll down to Kerberos Authentication Settings and configure the location for the Kerberos 5 configuration file (krb5.conf) to point to /Central/conf/krb5.conf.